dimdenGD/OldTweetDeck/README.md

 Ignore this warning.

 #### User or Search column aren't loading for me.
 You're getting rate limited.
 They'll comeback after some time.
-If you want to try to bypass this, press F12, go to Console tab and paste `localStorage.abuseAPIkeys = '1'` and hit enter.
-This will use multiple API keys and double the rate limit, but use on your own risk.
-To disable this feature, paste `delete localStorage.abuseAPIkeys` and hit enter.